RealYozha/school-journal-py-console/README.md

-# school-journal-py-console
+# School Journal
-a python program to make a school journal.
+A python program to make a school journal.

+It can count for an average grade, can make a pivoted table and can select the top students.